SOC For Supply Chain

 - Whether the controls included in the description were effective over a period of time

 Because the final report includes detailed information about an organization’s supply chain system, it is only intended for a limited audience.
-End users must have sufficient knowledge of the organization’s production or manufacturing systems, risk profile, internal controls and the applicable Trust Services Criteria.
+End users must have sufficient knowledge of the organization’s production or manufacturing systems, risk profile, internal controls and the applicable Trust Services Categories.
 This typically includes entity management and select current or prospective business partners.

 Navigating the Complex World of SOC for Supply Chain